akyriako/otc-docs/doc/source/caf/adopt/rearchitect.rst

 Application reconstruction involves microservices, containers, and DevOps processes:

--  Microservice-based reconstruction includes but is not limited to analyzing the current architecture, in-depth involvement of various business departments, dividing microservices based on required capabilities, defining interfaces between services, formulating
+-  Microservice-based reconstruction includes, but is not limited to, analyzing the current architecture, in-depth involvement of various business departments, dividing microservices based on required capabilities, defining interfaces between services, formulating